-The Colorado Rural Water Association's (CRWA) Source Water Protection Specialist, Kimberly Mihelich, helped facilitate the source water protection planning process.
+The Colorado Rural Water Association's (CRWA) Source Water Protection Specialists, Kimberly Mihelich, helped facilitate the 2017 source water protection planning process and Paul Hempel assisted in this 2022 SWPP update.
 The goal of CRWA's Source Water Protection Program is to assist public water systems in minimizing or eliminating potential risks to drinking water supplies through the development and implementation of Source Water Protection Plans.

-The source water protection planning effort consisted of a series of public planning meetings and individual meetings.
+The 2017 source water protection planning effort consisted of a series of public planning meetings and individual meetings.
 Information discussed at the meetings helped the Town develop an understanding of the issues affecting source water protection for the community.
 The Steering Committee then made recommendations for best management practices to be incorporated into the Source Water Protection Plan.
 In addition to the planning meetings, data and other information pertaining to Source Water Protection Area was gathered via public documents, internet research, phone calls, emails, and field trips to the protection area.
-A summary of the meetings is represented below.
+In 2022, three planning workshops were held to complete this SWPP update.
+A summary of those meetings is represented below in Table 1.